 - You work with others on the same projects that are stored on a network drive.

-- You and your colleagues work on different projects, but you use the same starting project configuration.
+- You and your colleagues work on different projects, but your projects use a common template for consistency in maps, layouts, and other items.

 - You share maps, layers, and other project items with colleagues.
 You may also share entire projects.

 If you work mostly by yourself, the default method of project creation—in which each new project has its own default geodatabase and toolbox—is usually best.
-You can add folder connections to your project by browsing to folders that reference your computer's drive letters.
-(This is problematic only if you access your projects from multiple machines.)
+You can add folder connections to your project by browsing to folders that reference your computer's drive letters (assuming you always use the same computer to open your projects).

-If many of your projects use the same resources, such as the contents of your C:\MyData\Redlands folder, you can add these connections as project favorites.
+If many of your projects use the same resources, such as a specific folder, geodatabase, or server, you can add these resources to your project favorites.
 Favorites can be readily added to new projects or set to be added automatically.

 If one person has a project open, others can open it in a read-only state.
-You can make changes to a read-only project , but these changes must be saved as a new project.
-You can also perform operations that don't change the project file (.aprx) itself.
+You can make changes to a read-only project, but these changes must be saved as a new project.
+You can also perform operations that don't change the project file itself.
 For example, you can edit spatial data or run geoprocessing tools while working in a read-only project.

-If a project is stored on a network or shared drive, folder and database connections should be added as UNC paths to avoid problems accessing paths that contain drive letters.
-To add connections with UNC paths, you must type the path in the browse dialog box.
+If a project is stored on a network or shared drive, add item connections as UNC paths to avoid problems accessing paths that contain drive letters.
+To add connections as UNC paths, you must type the path in the browse dialog box.
 (If you browse to the location, the connection automatically references a drive letter.)

 In the examples below, UNC connections that are suitable for a shared project have green check marks.
 Connections made with drive letters are marked with red x's.